 - Greenhouse Gas Validation and Verification Bodies.

 The Standards Council operates Canada’s WTO Standards Enquiry Point.
 The Enquiry Point provides a current database of all current Canadian standards and regulations and makes the information available to Canada’s trading partners.
-Businesses can register for the Standards Alert program to receive updated information on regulatory changes in their business areas.

 In addition to submitting proposed technical regulations to the WTO TBT Committee, any proposed regulatory change in Canada is listed in the Canada Gazette.
 U.S. companies can submit comments to the Government of Canada on proposed changes, especially if the changes are likely to constitute a trade barrier.